 I blame negative marketing.
-Ugandans need to start telling their stories, rather than allow short term visitors and aid agencies to do it.
+Ugandans need to have their stories heard, rather than short term visitors and aid agencies telling them.
 What makes me qualified to comment?
 I’ve lived full time in Uganda since 2004.
 I gave birth in Kampala and am raising my son here.
-I became a Ugandan citizen in February 2017.
+I became a Ugandan citizen in 2017.

 One of the main objectives of The Real Uganda is to share the successes and challenges of life in Uganda.
 There are a lot of positives out here.
 Today, I present 9 (totally obvious, yet for some reason, largely unknown) ways to easily stay safe and healthy while volunteering and traveling in Uganda.